-Comfort of comforts--the white fluorescent lights, the angry senior citizens shoving in line--is there a taste more sweet than the taste of a Bagelworks bagel, shmeared with lox spread and whitefish salad, topped with sliced tomato and onion and washed down with a glass of fresh squeezed orange juice?
+Comfort of comforts–the white fluorescent lights, the angry senior citizens shoving in line–is there a taste more sweet than the taste of a Bagelworks bagel, shmeared with lox spread and whitefish salad, topped with sliced tomato and onion and washed down with a glass of fresh squeezed orange juice?
 Welcome to Bagelworks in Boca Raton, the locus of my happiest eating from ages 11 to 18: from middle school through high school, with several visits between college and now.
 On the Tuesday before Thanksgiving, I asked mom to take me here before going to my dad the dentist for a cleaning.
 The past flooded into the present as I entered that sacred space: a space that knew me as a gawky teenager, a first time driver, a failed candidate for student council president.
-There among my people--New York Jews transplanted to Florida--I can eat the way I was meant to eat: with my hands, unafraid of bad breath, wiping cream cheese off my lips with a napkin and eyeing the waitress to refill my water.
-When I'm at Bagelworks, I'm at home.
+There among my people–New York Jews transplanted to Florida–I eat the way I was meant to eat: with my hands, unafraid of bad breath, wiping cream cheese off my lips with a napkin and eyeing the waitress to refill my water.
+When I’m at Bagelworks, I’m at home

 Grandma used to meet me here before getting her hair done.
-Pat her hairdresser, who, you may be impressed to know, also does Connie Francis's hair ("Who's Connie Francis?"
-"Exactly") used to work at the other end of the shopping center.
-He's since relocated and the storefronts have changed--the high-end grocery store now sells flowers; the glasses store is now a real estate office--but Bagelworks is still there.
-The line is often out the door and you have to muscle your way in, those old Jewish women can be vicious: dare not push ahead or you will be chastised.
-Dare not chastise those who push ahead or you will be dressed down.
-Either way, you won't feel safe until you get a table.
-And if you're with my mother or grandmother you can't just wait for any table, you have to ask for a booth.
+Pat her hairdresser, who, you may be impressed to know, also does Connie Francis’s hair (“Who’s Connie Francis?”
+“Exactly”) used to work at the other end of the shopping center.
+He’s since relocated and the storefronts have changed–the high-end grocery store now sells flowers; the glasses store is now a real estate office–but Bagelworks is still there.
+The line is often out the door and you

 Really?
 There are good bagels in Florida?
 The bread is so bad there I can't bring myself to order a bagel. or pizza :)